pemmenegger/tinder-for-reuse/README.md

 ### Reclaimed Building Elements (Items)

 **Search and Filter:** Users can explore items using criteria like worksheets, units, material type, health status, reuse potential, waste codes, and recycling potential.
+Those filter criteria are based on the French diagnostic method for building deconstruction.

 ![items search](./screenshots/items-search.png)

-**Upload:** Uploading items is straightforward through an Excel file format.
+**Upload:** Uploading items is straightforward through an Excel file format according to a predefined template.
+This template is based on the French diagnostic method for building deconstruction.
+The application parses the file and creates items based on the data.

 ![items upload](./screenshots/items-upload-2.png)